Barclays names Standard Life chief Grimstone as deputy chairman

 Standard Life is the 11th biggest investor in Barclays, with a 1.4 percent holding, according to Thomson Reuters data.

-Grimstone is also a board member of accounting firm Deloitte and the lead non‑executive at the Ministry of Defence.
-He previously spent 13 years with Schroders (SDR.L), where he was vice chairman of its investment bank, and has held other public sector roles, including at HM Treasury.
+Grimstone is also a board member of accounting firm Deloitte and the lead non-executive at the Ministry of Defence.
+He previously spent 13 years with Schroders, where he was vice chairman of its investment bank, and has held other public sector roles, including at HM Treasury.

 Rake has been a director at Barclays for eight years and will step down from that role on Dec.
 31, Barclays said.